 “Why do I want to [insert goal here]?”

 Then, brainstorm your answers.
-Keep this list, because it’s going to keep you going when willpower or any other tool in your goal-achieving-tool-kit seems to be weakening.
+Keep your list, because it’s going to keep you going when willpower or any other tool in your goal-achieving-tool-kit seems to be weakening.

 Now, you can turn your goals into SMART Goals.